nikodemus/foolang/docs/Arrays.md

 `array[x]` is sugar for array at: x

 `array[x] = y` is sugar for array at: x put: y

+(The thing that most vexes me about 1-based indexing is that zero is not a valid index.
+Still, a correctly predicted branch should be effectively free.)

 Both of these go though double-dispatch on the index: